 The use of SSO or single sign on username and passwords may speed up the process of giving new hires access to all necessary resources on the network.
 For example, a new hire may use the same login for email, training resources, internal databases, and web-based software applications.
 This is just one way to streamline the onboarding checklist for new hires from the perspective of the IT department.

 Finally, it’s not possible to give a new hire all the information they need on the first day.
 But there are steps you can take to make them feel like part of the team and help them do a good job from the start.
 Important aspects of Day One orientation may include:

 - Information about the company’s history, culture, and mission/vision

 - An in-person introduction to immediate supervisors and team members

 - Assignment of a mentor or “buddy” to help them learn the ropes

 - Harassment prevention and safety training

 - Participation in the company’s social network or communication platform such as setting up a profile

 Are you putting together an onboarding checklist for new hires?
 Let our team help you automate the paperwork so new employees can spend more of their time getting on board and less time stuck filling out forms.
-Request a personal demo today.
+Request a free demo today.